Create a database availability group

 Database availability group IP addresses: Use this field to assign one or more static IPv4 addresses to the DAG.
 Enter an IPv4 address and click to add it.
 Leave this field blank if you want the DAG to use Dynamic Host Configuration Protocol (DHCP) to obtain the necessary IPv4 addresses.
 Optionally, enter 255.255.255.255 to create a DAG without an IP address or cluster administrative access point, which applies only to DAGs that will contain Mailbox servers running Windows Server 2012 R2.

-Use the Exchange Management Shell to create a database availability group
+Use the Shell to create a database availability group

-The following example creates a DAG named DAG1, which is configured to use the witness server FILESRV1 and the local directory C:\DAG1.
+This example creates the DAG DAG1 that's configured to use the witness server FILESRV1 and the local directory C:\DAG1.
 DAG1 is also configured to use DHCP for the DAG's IP addresses.

 New-DatabaseAvailabilityGroup -Name DAG1 -WitnessServer FILESRV1 -WitnessDirectory C:\DAG1

-The next example creates a DAG named DAG2.
-For the DAG's witness server, the system automatically selects an Exchange server with Client Access services that is in the local Active Directory site.
+This example creates the DAG DAG2.
+The system automatically selects a Client Access server in the local Active Directory site that does not contain the Mailbox server role as the DAG's witness server.
 DAG2 is assigned a single static IP address because in this example all DAG members have the MAPI network on the same subnet.

 New-DatabaseAvailabilityGroup -Name DAG2 -DatabaseAvailabilityGroupIPAddresses 10.0.0.8

 This example creates the DAG DAG3.
 DAG3 is configured to use the witness server MBX2 and the local directory C:\DAG3.
 DAG3 is assigned multiple static IP addresses because its DAG members are on different subnets on the MAPI network.